Leontius of Byzantium

-Leontius of Byzantium (485–543) was a Byzantine Christian monk and the author of an influential series of theological writings on sixth-century Christological controversies.
-Though the details of his life are scarce, he is considered a groundbreaking innovator in Christian theological reflection for having introduced Aristotelian definitions into theology.
+Leontius of Byzantium (Greek: Λεόντιος, 485–543) was a Byzantine Christian monk and the author of an influential series of theological writings on sixth-century Christological controversies.
+Though the details of his life are scarce, he is considered by some a groundbreaking innovator in Christian theological reflection for having introduced Aristotelian definitions into theology.

 Problems of identification

 The identity of Leontius has been a matter of controversy for scholars.
 For many years he was considered to be the same person as Leontius of Jerusalem, but now a clear identification may be made between the two.
 The first scholar to identify and challenge the ambiguity of the writings that come down to us under the name of "Leontius" was Friedrich Loofs in 1887, arguing for a single author of the corpus leontianum.
 That hypothesis influenced scholarship until the publication of Marcel Richard's 1944 article Léonce de Jérusalem et Léonce de Byzance, which aimed to distinguish two figures among the works which had formerly been attributed to a single person.
 Since the publication of that article, Richard's conclusions have been accepted by all scholars writing about Leontius.

 The attribution of various works to one or the other Leontius is widely accepted.
 Richard identified Leontius of Jerusalem as the author of Contra Monophysitas and Contra Nestorianos, while assigning to Leontius of Byzantium the three books Contra Nestorianos et Eutychianos, the treatise against Severus of Antioch known as Epilysis, and the Triginta capita contra Severum.
 Leontius of Byzantium is also considered the author of the Dialogue against the Aphthartodocetists, and possibly other works as well.